fox-techniques/plutus-pairtrading/docs/demo.md

     fig.show()
     ```

-Thank you for exploring our demo!
-We hope this example has given you a brief understanding of how to utilize our package and integrate its features into your projects.
-Whether you're just getting started or diving deeper, our goal is to make your experience as seamless and productive as possible.
+Thank you for exploring our demo!🙌  We hope this example has given you a brief understanding of how to utilize our package and integrate its features into your projects.
+Whether you're just getting started or diving deeper, our goal is to make your experience as **seamless and productive** as possible.

-Happy coding!
+Happy coding! 💻💡🍀

   [PLUTUS]: https://pypi.org/project/plutus-pairtrading/
   [virtual environment]: https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment